Senior Housing Resident Service Advisor Program

-Urge the Governor to Invest in Resident Service Coordination in Next Year's Budget!
+Urge Your Lawmakers to Invest in Senior Housing Resident Service Advisors in This Year's Budget

-For many years, operators of senior housing have been able to access federal dollars for service coordinators through the U.S. Department of Housing and Urban Development (HUD).
-Research has shown that service coordination in senior housing promotes emotional well-being and stronger social supports, higher resident awareness of services, and better linkages between residents and needed services.
-Unfortunately, the HUD funding never met the demand for service coordination across New York State and has been reduced significantly in recent years.
+For many years, operators of senior housing have been able to access federal dollars for service advisors through the U.S. Department of Housing and Urban Development (HUD).
+Research has shown that service advisor programs in senior housing promote emotional well-being and stronger social supports, higher resident awareness of services, and better linkages between residents and needed services.
+Unfortunately, the HUD funding never met the demand for service advisor programs across New York State and has been reduced significantly in recent years.
 Without state investment, this successful model may become extinct.

-LeadingAge New York is asking that next year's Executive Budget include a $10 million, five-year investment in the Resident Service Coordinator Program.
-This $10 million would be used in conjunction with New York's historic commitment of $125 million to senior housing and would create a very cost-effective model for seniors to age in place, either in the new housing constructed for them or in the preexisting housing where they reside.
+LeadingAge New York is asking that this year's state budget include a $10 million, five-year investment in a Senior Housing Resident Service Advisor Program.
+This $10 million would be used to bolster New York's historic commitment of $125 million to senior housing and would create a very cost-effective model for seniors to age in place, either in the new housing constructed for them or in the preexisting housing where they reside.
 The model would also result in savings to the state's Medicaid program by keeping low-income seniors out of more costly levels of care, such as assisted living or nursing homes.

-Enter your information to contact Governor Cuomo, urging him to support the healthy aging of New York's seniors by investing in senior housing resident service advisors in this year's budget.
+Enter your information to contact your lawmakers, urging them to support the healthy aging of New York's seniors by investing in senior housing resident service advisors in this year's budget.